francisborja/master/_posts/2022-06-24-the-privilege-of-being-ordinary.md

 ---
 title: The Privilege of Being Ordinary
 date: 2022-06-24
-description: Embrace the privilege of an ordinary life where you’re free to love, without fear nor shame nor tortured hesitation.
+description: Embrace the privilege of an ordinary life where you’re free to love, without fear nor shame nor torturous hesitation.
 ---

 It took me more than a month after its release before I started watching Heartstopper because I knew it wasn’t going to be light entertainment.
 In fact, after finally seeing myself represented on screen, I hadn’t quite considered that when this piece of art imitated our complicated lives, it would closely resemble the simple tragedy of being born different.